Ashfaqanik/Complete_Hotel_Management_App/README.md

 # React + Vite

-This project is built using supabase for backend & react query for managing remote state
+This project is built using supabase as backend database & react query for managing remote state

 Currently, two official plugins are available: